Writings about Music

 There is much one may comment on here, including things I agree with, but I will limit myself to this statement: "Particular to black American music is the architecture to create a means by which singers and musicians can be completely free..."
 Together with blues forms, the ragas of jazz, focusing on modern jazz and swing, are known as Jazz Standards.
 These songs originated primarily from Jewish American composers and lyricists with notable exceptions, just as the primary improvisers from the periods in question are African American with notable exceptions.
 And, after the blues, “I Got Rhythm” by George and Ira Gershwin was the dominant form for jazz improvisation.
 The genius of jazz ignites when an improviser of genius encounters a composer and lyricist of genius.
 For example, two of Charlie Parker's favorite vehicles, "All the Things You Are" and "The Song Is You", and two of John Coltrane's personal favorites, "My Favorite Things" and "Softly As In A Morning Sunrise", all share one common denominator: lyricist Oscar Hammerstein, together with three different composers: Jerome Kern, Richard Rodgers and Sigmund Romberg.
 Great jazz improvisers use awareness of a song's lyrics synergistically with the music for inspiration.

-Here are some additional thoughts expanding upon my original comment, beginning with the last sentence: There are some other statements in this article I feel are inaccurate, too, but this represents a central misunderstanding of jazz; a general omission currently being taught in most colleges, and repeated in most book, blog, newspaper and magazine writings about jazz, something I definitely don't fault Wesley for because he is only one among many who have been misled by the aforementioned entities.
+Here are some additional thoughts expanding upon my original comment, beginning with the last sentence: There are some other statements in this article I feel are inaccurate, too, but this represents a central misunderstanding of jazz; a general omission currently being taught in most colleges, and repeated in most book, blog, newspaper and magazine writings about jazz, something I definitely don't fault Wesley for because he is only one among many who have been misled by the aforementioned entities, there being exceptions among these, too, of course.
 Look, if the primary composers and lyricists of Jazz Standards had been Balinese or Swedish, I would say so, too.
 It's mostly the lack of intellectual acuity (or sheer mendacity?) that tasks me!
 Does anyone really think that a song like "Body and Soul" (one of myriad possible examples), used for a landmark recording by Coleman Hawkins, grows on trees, is of no significant consequence regarding the history of jazz, or that anyone could have created such an utterance at the drop of a hat, no problem?

 We would likely still be dancing the waltz on our tippi toes if not for the musical influence of African Americans.
 Ray Manzarek said this, and I agree.
 But music is often most compelling when it combines different influences.
 For example, North Indian classical music developed after that region was conquered by Muslims, and the subsequent musical merger of Hindu and Muslim cultures resulted in something uniquely magnificent.
 So magnificent that hundreds of year later, after coming to the attention of America, John Coltrane absorbed the musical and spiritual basis of Hindustani music to the point of transforming jazz, rock and Western classical music at once.